HISTORY OF PASCO COUNTY

 Freean Leach FREEMAN LEACH (1841-1922) was one of the earliest settlers in Port Richey.
 A 1916 Port Richey Co. advertisement said that he came here five years ago, intending to spend the winter, but remained ever since.
 He was from Massachusetts.
 His wife Minerva died in 1917.
 A son, Rev. Floyd S. Leach, was the pastor of St. Thomas Church in New York City in 1922.

-EDWARD LEOPOLD (1864-1947) came to the U. S. from Germany in 1867, moving to Newport, Kentucky.
-His first wife died, leaving him with six children, all born in Newport (Tillie, b.
+EDWARD LEOPOLD (1864-1947) was born March 19, 1864, in Alexandria Pike, Ky., of German descent.
+His first wife was Mary Margaretha Uhl, b.
+May 2, 1868, in Owl Creek, Ky., of German descent.
+She died of typhoid fever in Indianapolis, Ind., on Sept.
+19, 1899.
+They had six children: (Tillie, b.
+1889; Laura, b.
 1890; Henry, b.
-1892; Annie Caroline, b.
-1894, who married Alfred Hudson, a son of Isaac Washington Hudson; Eddie, b.
-1897; Rosie, b.
-1899; and Laura, b.
-1896).
-His second wife was Elizabeth (1864-1914); they had one child, Florence, born in Dexter, Ga., in 1902.
+1892; Annie, b.
+1894, m.
+Alfred Leander Hudson; Edward, b.
+1897; Rosa, b.
+1899.
+His second wife was Lydia Elizabeth Harper (1864-1914); they had one child, Florence, born in Dexter, Ga., in 1902.
 Leopold and his second wife moved from Dexter, Ga., to Florida, in 1905, and settled in Aripeka.
 Leopold built houses for a living, including his own residence in Aripeka, where he lived for a few years.
 He then moved to Hudson and in 1907 built a two-story home which he named the Kentucky Inn, for the state he came here from.
 He later sold the home to Salem Hatcher.
+[Some information provided by Susan Marchi (née Savage), daughter of Thelma Alberta Hudson, great granddaughter of Isaac Washington Hudson.]

 He married Frances Sophia Clark (1873-1962) in about 1894.
 They had 4 children: